nulib-ds/NU-ARTHIST329/content/getting_started/create_storymap.md

   <strong>Step 1</strong>
 </div>

-For this assignment, **you'll add three elements** including an introduction text block, a conclusion text block, and a **Guided map tour**.
+For this assignment, **you'll add three elements** including an introduction text block, a conclusion text block, and a Guided map tour.
 You are welcome to add additional elements if interested.

 Choose starting your StoryMap from scratch:

 <img src="https://raw.githubusercontent.com/nulib-ds/NU-ARTHIST329/refs/heads/main/content/img/start_from_scratch.jpg" width="350" height="250">

-This will initiate your StoryMap.
-Next, we'll learn how to adjust our theme through the Design section.
+These steps will initiate your StoryMap.
+Next, we'll learn how to adjust our theme through the **Design** section.
 <br>
 <br>